nive927/OS-Concepts-C/README.md

 # OS-Lab
-Code for assignments from SEM IV - OS Lab
+Code for some assignments from SEM IV - OS Lab